matrix-org/synapse/docs/turn-howto.md

         pwgen -s 64 1

+2. You will most likely want to configure coturn to write logs somewhere.
+The easiest way is normally to send them to the syslog:

+        syslog

+    (in which case, the logs will be available via journalctl -u coturn on a systemd system).
+Alternatively, coturn can be configured to write to a logfile - check the example config file supplied with coturn.

-1. Consider your security settings.
+3. Consider your security settings.
 TURN lets users request a relay which will connect to arbitrary IP addresses and ports.
 The following configuration is suggested as a minimum starting point: